JesperKaas/JesperKaas/README.md

   </p>
 </div>
 <p>
-Also Danish, English and im doing my best to learn some Spanish using <del>angry owl app</del> Duolingo
+Also Danish, English and I'm doing my best to learn some Spanish using <del>angry owl app</del> Duolingo
 </p>
 <br/>